|

 understand why the technology

-miss something that large?"
+miss something that big?"
 Ireana asked facetiously.
 Onimex

 didn't know what to say.
 He thought he had Mother's MO figured

-out too, but her lagging behind was a true mystery.
+out, but this was a mystery.
 Each second

 114.